 Skip to main content

-Understanding Pain and Pain Relief from Sports and Exercise
+Understanding Pain and Pain Relief From Sports and Exercise

 It's common to feel muscle pain after working out or exercising, but sometimes that pain can be very intense.
 And whether you're an absentee gym member or a seasoned weekend warrior, you've probably felt it.
 Delayed Onset Muscle Soreness, or DOMS1, is a common phenomenon in which muscle pain or muscle stiffness develops a day or two after new or intense exercise.